-Anastrozole is an orally administered active ingredient (mean half-life: approx. 45.0 h) from the group of non-steroidal aromatase inhibitors.
-By blocking the aromatases, the remaining oestrogen production during and after menopause decreases significantly.
-A single administration of 1 mg lowers the estrogen level by 70% in 7 days and by up to 80% within 14 days. anastrozole also directly inhibits the aromatase in the tumour cells.
-And thus limits the growth and spread of the tumor cells.
+Anastrozole is an orally administrable active substance (mean half-life: approx. 45.0 h) from the group of non-steroidal aromatase inhibitors.
+By blocking the aromatases, the remaining estrogen production in and after menopause decreases again significantly.
+A single dose of 1 mg already reduces estrogen levels by 70% in 7 days and by up to 80% within 14 days.
+In addition, anastrozole directly inhibits aromatase in tumor cells.
+And thus limits the growth and spread of tumor cells.

-Anastrozole has no gestagenic, androgenic or estrogenic effect.
+Anastrozole has no progestogenic, androgenic or estrogenic effect.

 IndicationThis section has been translated automatically.

 Advanced or metastatic breast cancer in postmenopausal patients.